The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/saving-the-dragoon.md

 </div>

 For controller, I recommend learning to soft-target and dropping all reliance on macros.
-For keyboard/mouse, I recommend 1-3 specific ally macros for reliable friends and a mouseover as a backup (or primary, your call).<br>
+For keyboard/mouse, I recommend 1-3 specific ally macros for reliable friends and a mouseover as a backup (or primary, your call).

 ***